clxyify/File-Execute/README.md

 # File-Execute

-Executes your ROBLOX script file without using
+Executes your ROBLOX script file in a directory without using:
 ```lua
 print(readfile(""))
 ```